 A collaborative platform also enables your human capital to share knowledge and insight easily, spurring engagement and innovative ideas.

 This all builds brand loyalty internally, while also facilitating employee empowerment and productivity.

 After you have a) defined your goals for your social business strategy, b) empowered your team to engage socially, and c) identified the impact you want to have, it is time to implement your social knowledge management system.

-Ideally the system that you choose will have a robust collaboration platform along with a enterprise-level social network, using features that you are familiar with and your staff can quickly learn.
+Ideally the system that you choose will have robust online collaboration tools along with a enterprise-level social network, using features that you are familiar with and your staff can quickly learn.

 It is essential that the system you choose is easy to use with intuitive tools.

 When you put your strategy into place, your new social software should enable you to streamline communications into one single, collaborative platform that is easy and enjoyable to use.